A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 “Otosan, you are being impossible!
 You, you are finding fault with Muji-kun over everything!”

 “ … … Very well.
 If I must prove it to you, Suseri.
-I shall test him and if he survives my trials, he can have your hand in marriage.
-You are also free to assist him during these trials with those little scarves of yours.
+I will test him and if he survives my trials, he can have your hand in marriage.
+You are free to assist him during these trials with those little scarves of yours too, if you’re wondering.
 Go ahead and help him.
 I permit that for I am certain he will fail!”

 “Otosan!
 I know what you are up to!
 You are going to do horrible things like tell him to go sleep with snakes and centipedes and wasps.
 Or search for some stupid object in a burning field!
 I will help him!
 I will!
 His, his animal friends will help him too!
 He has many, many, animal friends!
 And if you go back on your word after everything, we will … we will, we will tie your hair to the pillars then run away together!
 We will take all your weapons too.
 You wouldn’t be able to stop us!”